nhsconnect/prm-practice-migration-staging/_steps/practice-manager-staff-reading-by-phase/03-planning-for-cutover-phase.md

 * [Summarisation and routine data entry](/prm-practice-migration/blob/master/guide/05-planning-for-cut-over.md#summarisation-and-routine-data-entry--summarisation)

-#### Do you have a plan for how you will re-enter any data that is not migrated to the new system during the cutover?
+#### Do you have a plan for how you will re-enter any data that is not migrated to the new system during the Cutover?

 * [Data re-entry after Go Live](/prm-practice-migration/guide/post-go-live#data-re-entry)